A San rock art panel at Main Cave in the central Drakensberg Mountains, South Africa.

 Rock art comes in two main forms: engravings called petroglyphs where material is removed from the rock surface by processes such as percussion and abrasion, and paintings where wet material is added to the rock surface by fingers or a type of brush.
 (There is also mobiliary art - sculpted portable objects.)
 Both are highly vulnerable to weathering, depending on the techniques used, the rock type, the local climate and other factors.
 Rock art is often found in caves and on the walls under rock overhangs simply because that is where it is best preserved, not necessarily because they are preferred gallery sites (but there is the 'What to do on a rainy day?' hypothesis).
 Unfortunately it is not only the weather from which rock art needs to be preserved.
 The relentless spread of settlement and industrial development are potentially even more destructive.

-Stow GW (1905) Native Races of South Africa.
+Stow GW (1905).
+Native Races of South Africa: A History of the Intrusion of the Hottentots and Bantu into the Hunting Grounds of the Bushmen, the Aborigines of the Country.
 London: Swan, Sonnenschein.
-(Stow's account of the last Maluti painter was repeated in J. Desmond Clark The Prehistory of Southern Africa (Penguin, 1959), and Laurens van der Post The Lost World of the Kalahari (Readers Book Club in association with the Companion Book Club, London, 1961).
+(Stow's account of the last Maluti painter was repeated in J. Desmond Clark The Prehistory of Southern Africa (Penguin, 1959), and Laurens van der Post The Lost World of the Kalahari (Readers Book Club in association with the Companion Book Club, London, 1961) The book was published due to (and endorsed by) Lucy Lloyd, pioneering linguist and folklorist of the San peoples.

 Back to home page